Employment assignments

 Intracompany transferees and seconded employees are entitled to work in Ukraine upon receipt of a work permit by the relevant Ukrainian employer.
 The procedure for obtaining a work permit is very similar to that described below for other foreign nationals.

-Among others, as part of the work permit application, the Ukrainian employer must submit a copy of the decision of the foreign company regarding the transfer of the foreign national to work in Ukraine.
+As part of the work permit application, the Ukrainian employer must submit a copy of the decision of the foreign company regarding the transfer of the foreign national to work in Ukraine with the indicated period of assignment to Ukraine.
 In addition, a copy of the employment agreement (contract) between the foreign national and the relevant Ukrainian employing entity must be submitted.

 As part of the application for a work permit for a seconded foreign employee, the Ukrainian employer must submit a copy of the foreign economic agreement (or contract) between the Ukrainian entity and the foreign entity providing for the use of foreign labor in Ukraine.
 In addition, a copy of the document confirming the employment of the foreign employee at the foreign (sending) entity must be submitted.